airladon/FigureOne/docs/api/tutorials/intro.md

 There are several ways to define a shape that a FigureElementPrimitive will draw.
 FigureOne comes with:

 * Built-in shapes
-* Generic shapes (see {@link OBJ_Generic} and {@link OBJ_Generic3D}) that can draw fully custom shapes
+* Generic (custom) shapes
-* Generic GL primitive (see {@link OBJ_GenericGL}) through which shaders, attributes, uniforms and textures can be defined allowing for more customization and performance optimization of complex shapes
+* Low level GL shapes through which WebGL concepts such as shaders, attributes, uniforms and textures can be defined allowing for complete customization and performance optimization

 ##### Built-In Shapes

-FigureOne comes with a number of customizable shapes.
+FigureOne comes with a number of common, customizable shapes.
 For example, to add a polygon to a figure (see {@link OBJ_Polygon} for all possible polygon options):

 ```js
 figure.add({